reidenong/reidenong/README.md

 - [VisuallySalientText](https://github.com/reidenong/VisuallySalientText), using Deep Learning to identify and extract text saliency from images
 - [ComicPanelSegmentation](https://github.com/reidenong/ComicPanelSegmentation), image segmentation using classical computer vision
 - [Cheatsheets](https://github.com/reidenong/Cheatsheets), a collection of cheatsheets for NUS Modules
+- [MatrixPlusForMA1522](https://github.com/reidenong/MatrixPlusForMA1522), a exam tool for use in NUS MA1522

 ### 👋 Contact Me / Find out more :
 - 📧 reidenong02@gmail.com